SpencerLimSzeSing/mds-fyp/README.md

 | Benchmark      | Standalone ANN      | 81.0% | Competitive, but had lower recall for the "No Rain" majority class. |

-## 📊 Findings
+## 📊 Key Findings
+### Data Analysis Insights
+- Humidity and temperature variation are the strongest predictors of rainfall
+- Higher humidity and wind speeds were associated with heavier rainfall, while lower pressure, sunshine, and evaporation were commonly observed before rainfall events.
+- Seasonal and regional analysis revealed distinct climate patterns, highlighting the importance of temporal and geographical factors.

+### Machine Learning Findings
 - The **Stacking Ensemble** model significantly outperformed individual base learners by reducing variance and bias.
-- **Humidity and Solar Radiation** were identified as the strongest predictors for daily rainfall occurrence.
 - The **ANN (RNN)** model showed high capability in capturing temporal dependencies in the meteorological time-series data.
+- Feature engineering improved predictive performance by capturing stronger relationships between meteorological variables and rainfall.
+- Despite overlapping rainfall categories, the ensemble model provided more consistent predictions.
+- The final model was deployed as a Streamlit application for real-time rainfall prediction.

 ## 🚀 Deployment